-- 1. Accommodation will be provided to the candidates on a rent fixed as per the rules of the institute subject to availability.
-They will have to necessarily stay in the accommodation if provided by the institute. - 2.
+- 4. Accommodation will be provided to the candidates on a rent fixed as per the rules of the institute subject to availability and according to priority.
+They will have to necessarily stay in the accommodation if provided by the institute. - 5.
 Chief Warden has the power to cancel, add or alter the rules according to exigencies.
 The hostel rules shall be strictly obeyed by the Resident.
-Non-observance or violation of the rules by any resident shall be viewed seriously and the resident (s) shall be liable for disciplinary action as decided by the Director. - 3.
+Non-observance or violation of the rules by any resident shall be viewed seriously and the resident (s) shall be liable for disciplinary action as decided by the Director. - 6.
 Admission: Hostel allotment shall be provided basing on the vacancy position and according to priority of the application.
 A resident seeking admission into the hostel shall submit his / her application to the Chief Warden.
 A passport size photo of the Resident should be pasted in the application form.
-After Dean's approval and on payment of caution deposit money, the room will be allotted. - a.
+After Dean's approval and on payment of caution deposit money, the room will be allotted. - 7.
 Establishment charges will be deducted from the monthly stipend for academic Residents.
-Any pending arrears will be collected at the time of leaving the institution after completion of the course with fine as applicable.
+Any pending arrears will be collected at the time of leaving the institution after completion of the course with fine as applicable. - 8.
+Withdrawal: